lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation/index.md

 Both of these also have alternatives for null checking, `requireNotNull` and `checkNotNull`.

-Corda also provides a built in way to do similar validation using the `reqiureThat` DSL (Domain Specific Language):
+Corda also provides a built-in way to do similar validation using the `reqiureThat` DSL (Domain Specific Language):

 ```kotlin
 requireThat {